 - vitamin and mineral supplements.

-Complementary therapies that are not regulated by AHPRA are self-regulated by their respective associations and there can be great variability in standards of education and therefore the standard of the practitioner.
+Complementary therapies that are not regulated by AHPRA are unregistered professions in Australia.
+They are self-regulated by their own professional associations.
+Standards of education and levels of expertise can vary a lot.

 Always tell your doctor if you are taking any complementary medicines.

 Many women are troubled by menopausal symptoms including hot flushes, night sweats, vaginal dryness and psychological symptoms.

 Moderate exercise and a healthy diet help to reduce the risk of developing these diseases.

 Phytoestrogens and menopause

-Phytoestrogens are plant compounds that are similar in chemical makeup to the 'female' sex hormone oestrogen, but are generally weaker.
+are plant compounds that are similar in chemical makeup to the 'female' sex hormone oestrogen, but are generally weaker.
 They act at the oestrogen receptor sites in a woman's body and may reduce menopausal symptoms in some women.

 Phytoestrogens can be found in foods and also in supplements.
 The three types of phytoestrogens are: